hyperledger/besu-docs/docs/Concepts/Privacy/Private-Transaction-Processing.md

 1. Tessera returns the transaction hash to the Private Transaction Handler.

 1. The Private Transaction Handler creates a PMT for the private transaction.
-   The Private Transaction Handler propagates the PMT using devP2P in the same way as a public Ethereum transaction.
+   The Private Transaction Handler propagates the PMT using devP2P in the same way as any other public Ethereum transaction.

     !!! tip